 When medical records are eligible for destruction, they can be cross-cut shredded (and recycled) or can be burned.
 TMA provides the following guidance when destroying medical records:

-Please refer to TMA's guidance How to Delete Data-For Real for advice on destroying electronic storage securely, and the US Health & Human Services Guidance to Render Unsecured Protected Health Information Unusable, Unreadable, or Indecipherable to Unauthorized Individuals, "consistent with NIST (National Institute of Technology & Standards) Special Publication 800-88, Guidelines for Media Sanitation such that the PHI cannot be retrieved."
+Refer to TMA's guidance, How to Delete Data-for Real, for advice on destroying electronic storage securely.
+Also, refer to the U.S. Department of Health & Human Services, Guidance to Render Unsecured Protected Health Information Unusable, Unreadable, or Indecipherable to Unauthorized Individuals, "consistent with NIST (National Institute of Technology and Standards) Special Publication 800-88, Guidelines for Media Sanitation such that the PHI cannot be retrieved."